Use the food processor for salsa. It’s not going to be pretty anyway.

 Basically, everything is going to go into a big pot to be cooked.
 It doesn’t really matter in what order the ingredients go into the pot.
-I tend to put the vinegar, and spices in first, if only because I’m afraid I’ll forget them at the end and have an incredibly boring (and unsafe) batch of salsa!
+I tend to put the vinegar, tomato paste (in glass jars, no BPA!) and spices in first, if only because I’m afraid I’ll forget them at the end and have an incredibly boring (and unsafe) batch of salsa!

 Moving on to the food processor, I start with the garlic because you really want that minced well, then onion.
 Adding some or all red onion is just lovely, and tastes great too.

 The peppers come next.
 After a good scrub, I cut out the seeds, quarter them, and toss them into the food processor.
 Pulse.